 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at South Wairarapa District Council service centres or libraries.
+Each elector is required to post or deliver their own voting paper to the Electoral Officer or official voting boxes located at South Wairarapa District Council service centres or libraries.